18 min read

 As you begin thinking about who your target audience is, it’s natural to ask yourself how specific you want to get.
 You’re convinced that you want to go beyond the basics, but how specialized or niched down should your audience be?

 We are big believers in the power of building a niche audience.
-Rather than trying to attract everyone, it is more beneficial in the long term to focus on the type of people you are attracting rather than the numbers.
+Rather than trying to attract everyone, it is better in the long run to focus on the type of people you attract.

 Instead, we recommend building a niche audience from the get-go.